Can A Relationship Work After A Breakup? Find Out

 Try as much as you can not to make a reoccurrence of a mistake, especially the one that hurt your partner.
 Let it be avoidable as much as you can.

-Always be ready to make rectification if committed and not be adamant that your partner should always understand.
+Always be ready to make rectifications if committed and do not be adamant that your partner should always understand.

-As much as perfection is unrealistic, making a deliberate error at your partner’s expenses is a red flag to a reconciling relationship after a breakup.
+As much as perfection is unrealistic, making a deliberate error at your partner’s expense is a red flag to a reconciling relationship after a breakup.

 9. Be overly submissive

-Lastly, the submissiveness of both gender to one another has been, over time been proved to be a good recipe for eternal love.
+Submissiveness of both genders to one another has been proven to be a good recipe for eternal love.

 Here, we are not telling you to agree to the command of your partner’s authoritative voice sheepishly but let your partner see that his or her opinion is essential in your decision-making.